skyx20/cambridge_api/README.md

 If you want contribute to this repo, just make a new fork or open a new issue to let me know.

-### Disclaimer

-The dictionary data provide by this project is sourced from a publicly available online dictionary.
-All data provided by this api is for non-profit personal or educational purposes and is intended for reference and learning purposes only.
-I do not claim ownership of the data nor do I guarantee its accuracy or completeness.

-This project is not intended for commercial use, and I will not be held responsible for any infringement of commercial rights that may arise from the use of this data.
-Users of this project are solely responsible for their own use of the data and should ensure that they comply with all applicable laws and regulations.